 Extra Grip in Weather

 There are times when metal surfaces have to be handled in inclement weather.
-For a truck driver, that might mean moving a tool box from one location to another.
-It could mean the simple act of opening or closing a tool box door in a driving rain or while wearing gloves.
+For a truck driver, that might mean moving a toolbox from one location to another.
+It could mean the simple act of opening or closing a toolbox door in driving rain or while wearing gloves.
 That extra bit of grip helps either way.

-A diamond plated surface can make it easier to install tool boxes as well.
-The extra grip makes it easier to hold a box in place while it is being secured to mounting brackets.
+A diamond plated surface can make it easier to install toolboxes as well.
+Diamond plated truck tool boxes feature extra grip which makes it easier to hold a box in place while being secured to mounting brackets.

 It Just Looks Good